jagottlieb/CE-QUAL-W2-Data-Visualization/README.md

 ## Reference Terms
 Working Directory: Directory where you intend to run your program from
 ## Setup
+### Linux
-From your working directory, run `pip3 install -r requirements.txt`
+With a shell/terminal open to your working directory, run `pip3 install -r requirements.txt`

+### Windows
+With a shell/Powershell open to your working directory, run `py -m pip install -r requirements.txt`